Cosmos: sowing and planting

 When to plant Cosmos?

-Plant Cosmos in spring, from April to June, once risk of frost is finally past and soil is warmed, for flowering from June to October.
+Plant Cosmos in spring from April to June, once risk of frosts is definitely past and soil is warmed, for flowering from June to October.

 How to plant Cosmos from plug plants?